itmm/md-patcher/README.md

 ```

 I would gladly declare the attributes of this class as `const`.
 But then I cannot use a
-`std::vector` for storing them: elements can be moved around in an `insert` operation and
+`std::vector` for storing them: elements can be moved around in an `insert` operation, and
 you can't assign them if some attributes are `const`.
 So I use the more verbose variant
 with non-`const` attributes and `public:` accessors.